chrisspencer1013/NHacks_Android/README.md

 Now for **FUNCTIONALITY!**
 What do we want to do?
 Use case time!
-  - User picks an option
+  - User picks an option (with buttons)
   - Computer picks an option
     - any ideas on how?
   - Compare two options, determine winner
   - Tell user results
     - any ideas on how?

-How do we add functionality?
+*How do we add functionality to the buttons?*

 We want to listen for an event!
-This event will be an `onClick`, which means we will use an `OnClickListener` *(If this seems like a bit of a leap in logic, you are kinda right.
-In the real world, you'd likely be looking though documentation and googling to find what works for you)*
+The event that occurs when you click a button is an `onClick` event, which means we will use an `OnClickListener` to listen for this event. *(If this seems like a bit of a leap in logic, you are kinda right.
+In the real world, you'd likely be looking though documentation and googling to find out what information you need.)*

-For this we will use an interface. similar to inheritance (extends), but different. *If you want more on that, google it, no joke there are a million great resources*
+For this we will use an interface. similar to inheritance (`extends`), but different. *If you want more on that, google it, no joke there are a million great resources*:

 ```java
 public class MainActivity extends AppCompatActivity implements View.OnClickListener
 ```
-When you do this, Android Studio will yell at you.
+When you do this, Android Studio will yell at you with an error.
 Right clicking on the error will give you the option to override.
-This will generate code for you :)
+This will generate code for you :)     (<-- I can explain this more if anyone is interested)

-Now we have the `onClick` function to work with!
+Now we have the `onClick` method to work with!
 We will need to override the original (just like the `onCreate` earlier, it was using the functionality of another class/interface)

-So within our `MainActivity` class, we will put in the following function:
+So within our `MainActivity` class, we will put in the following method:

 ```java
     @Override